jperryhouts/Tangler/DataPrep/README.md

 done | parallel -j200 bash do_ravel.sh {}
 ```

 For each image, `$HOME/Data/**/*.JPEG`, this will generate a normalized version: `$HOME/Data/**/*.jpg`, and a target string sequence: `$HOME/Data/**/*.raveled`.
-Note that I am over-allocating resources by a lot, hoping that will prompt the operating system to do a lot of IO operations in the background and saturate the CPU resources (this was run on an EC2 instance with 32 ARM cores).
-In my case I was able to process about 2200 images per minute, but you might get more mileage out of requesting fewer parallel processes.
+Note that I am over-allocating resources (by a lot), hoping that will prompt the operating system to do a lot of IO in the background and saturate the CPU resources.
+I ran this on an EC2 instance with 32 ARM cores, and it took several hours to complete.
+In my case I was able to process about 2200 images per minute.

 Once you're certain that the above command completed successfully, you can delete the original images: